 - User's Manual for Online Protocol Submission interface (PDF)

 - Principal Investigator Responsibilities for the Use and Classification of rDNA Research

 IBC Committee Information

-Institutional Biosafety Committee meets on the first Thursday of every month.
+Institutional Biosafety Committee meets on the second Thursday of every month.
 Meetings are open to the public, but location and times may vary.
 Please contact Environmental Health & Safety (713-500-8100) for further information.

 Biological Safety Manual, and Guidance Documents

 - Laboratory Safety Audits

 - Initial Laboratory and Bloodborne Pathogens Training* required by UT System

 - Annual Laboratory and Bloodborne Pathogens Training *required annually

 - Infectious Substance Shipping Training -*required every two years